This short post introduces how to create your own OpenAI Gym environment.

 Code

-There’s an official document here How to create new environments for Gym.
-You can understand what you’ll need based on this.
+There is an official document here: How to create new environments for Gym.
+This explains everything you will need.

-According to the document, you need files/directories like this:
+According to the document, the required file structure looks like this:

 gym-foo/